three-kings-code/terraform-beginner-bootcamp-2023/journal/Week1.md

 ## Terraform Data Sources

-This alloows us to source data from cloud resources
+This allows us to source data from cloud resources

-This is useful when we what to refernce cloud resources without importing them.
+This is useful when we what to reference cloud resources without importing them.

 ```hcl
 data "aws_caller_identity" "current" {}